pedrospoljaric/compiler-operating-system/readme.md

 - `./tests/sort/binaryCode.txt` - contains the final binary code generated on the synthesis phase

 ---

+# Operating System

+Check compiler_report.pdf for detailed descriptions about the design and implementation of the compiler. (pt-BR)

 The `operating_system` folder contains files with the source code of the operating system developed in C-, along with a script that compiles and merges the parts to create the operating system binary file.